m1nka/blog/_posts/2025-12-05-part-2-troubleshoot-network-connectivity-from-oracle-autonomous-ai-database-at-multicloud.markdown

 image: /images/posts/adb-connectivity-p1.webp
 date: 2025-12-05T13:40:51.549Z
 ---
 This article provides some tips on how to troubleshoot outbound network connectivity from an Oracle Autonomous AI Database (ADB-S) instance with Oracle Database@Azure and Oracle Database@Google Cloud.
-You might **need an outbound private connection** from ADB-S to mount an NFS share or you might want to integrate ADB-S with an external key management system.
+For example, perhaps you **need an outbound private connection** from ADB-S to mount an NFS share or you want to connect to Azure Blob.
 Troubleshooting can sometimes be difficult, because ADB-S does not expose the operating system, limiting the diagnostic tools and methods available to verify connectivity to external endpoints.

 - [Architecture overview](#architecture-overview)
 - [Debugging connections from Autonomous DB](#debugging-connections-from-autonomous-db)